-1.1 This report asks the Committee to agree to recommend to Moray Council to sign the Edinburgh Declaration and note potential future actions to assist in halting biodiversity decline.

-1.2 This report is submitted to Committee in terms of Section III (F) (13) of the Council's Scheme of Administration relating to dealing with all matters relating to Environmental Protection.
+- 1.1 This report asks the Council to sign the Edinburgh Declaration and note potential future actions to assist in halting biodiversity decline. - 1.2 This report is submitted to the Council in terms of Section III (F) (13) of the Council's Scheme of Administration relating to dealing with all matters relating to Environmental Protection.